Skip to main content

 Creating and Altering Tables

-Our University database is already useful, but real systems evolve.
-New requirements appear—perhaps we need to track advisors, course sections, or lab schedules.
+Our marketplace database is already useful, but real systems evolve.
+New requirements appear - perhaps we need to track warehouses, shipment tracking, or seller payouts.
 This lesson shows how to create new tables, define constraints, and adapt existing structures safely.

 Learning Goals

-• Create tables that extend the University schema
+• Create tables that extend the marketplace schema

-• Choose data types and constraints that match academic data
+• Choose data types and constraints that match commerce data

 • Use ALTER TABLE to evolve existing structures